 Instructions

-- Add black beans to a medium-sized mixing bowl and mash well using a potato masher or fork.
-Mash until no whole beans remain.
+- Mash the black beans.
+Add black beans to a medium-sized mixing bowl and mash well using a potato masher or fork until no whole beans remain.

-- Add quinoa, oats, maple syrup and spices to the bowl.
-Stir well with a spoon to combine.
-The mixture will appear dry at first, but if you use the back of your spoon to mash the black beans into the drier ingredients, it will start to come together.
-Mix until no dry ingredient remain visible/separate.
+- Mix in the remaining ingredients.
+Add quinoa, oats, maple syrup and spices to the bowl and stir well with a spoon to combine.
+The mixture will appear dry at first, but if you use the back of your spoon to mash the black beans into the drier ingredients it will start to come together.
+Mix until no dry ingredient is visible.

-- Divide the mixture into four even portions.
-Form each portion into burger patties (about 3 inch diameter with 1 inch thickness).
+- Form the burger patties.
+Divide the mixture into 4 even portions and form into burger patties (about 3-inch diameter with 1-inch thickness).

-- If cooking on the stovetop, heat a 12-inch cast iron skillet over medium heat and add 1-2 tablespoons extra virgin olive oil.
+- Stovetop: If using the stovetop, heat a 12-inch cast iron skillet over medium heat and add 1-2 tablespoons of extra virgin olive oil.
 Once the oil is shimmering, add the patties and cook on each side for 5 minutes until golden brown.
-Remove from skillet and enjoy immediately or allow to fully cool before storing in an airtight container in your refrigerator.

-- If cooking on the grill, preheat the grill to 375 degrees (medium heat).
-Lightly brush both side of all four patties with extra virgin olive oil.
-Once the grill reaches medium heat, add burgers directly to the griddle.
-Close the grill and cook for 10 minutes per side until grill marks can be seen and the outside is slightly charred.
-Remove from grill and enjoy immediately or allow to fully cool before storing in an airtight container in your refrigerator.
+- Grill: If using the grill, preheat the grill to 375˚F (medium heat).
+Lightly brush both sides of the patties with extra virgin olive oil and place directly on the grill.
+Cook for 10 minutes per side until grill marks can be seen and the outside is slightly charred.

 Notes